stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 *Flame-like radiance descends from the heavens.*

 Make an evocation attack roll vs the Dexterity defence of a target that you can see within range.
-On a hit, the target takes 1d12 + your spellcasting ability modifier sacred damage.
+On a hit, the target takes 1d12 + your spellcasting attribute modifier sacred damage.
 The target gains no benefit from cover for this attack.

 ## Shock
 *Evocation Cantrip*<br>